 Together the six are known as the “Great Lakes of Colorado”.
 The biggest of them is Lake Granby, which is a manmade reservoir.
 All the lakes are part of the headwaters of the Colorado River.

-Now on its 27th year, the Three Lakes Ice Fishing Contest is held at Lake Granby, Shadow Mountain Lake and Grand Lake in late January.
+For more than three decades, the Three Lakes Ice Fishing Contest is held at Lake Granby, Shadow Mountain Lake and Grand Lake in late January.
 If you can’t make that, check out some other ice fishing tournaments.

 While Lake Granby is separated from its town by a bit, Grand Lake is within walking distance to its shop-lined downtown.
 A multitude of lodging exists around Lake Granby and all the way up to Grand Lake.